pyOpenSci/python-package-guide/tutorials/publish-conda-forge.md

 ### Step 4: tests for conda-forge

 Next, have a look at the tests section in your **meta.yaml** file.
-At a minimum you should import your package and run `pip check`.
+At a minimum you should import your package or the main modules associated with your package and run `pip check`.

 `pip check` will ensure that your package installs properly with all of the proper dependencies.